Hicoins1/Smartcontract/README.md

-This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to interact with programs on the Solana blockchain.
+This project demonstrates how to use the [Solana Javascript API](https://github.com/solana-labs/solana-web3.js) to interact with programs on the Solana blockchain

 The project comprises of: